bbauska/JS-intermediate/README.md

-JS Intermediate JavaScript
+<h1>JS Intermediate JavaScript</h1>
-(JS-Int-JavaScript)
+<p><small><small>(JS-Int-JavaScript)</small></small</p>

-Intermediate/advanced material
+<h2>Intermediate/advanced material</h2>
-•	JavaScript Design Patterns
+  - JavaScript Design Patterns
-•	Professor Frisby's Mostly Adequate Guide to Functional Programming
+  - Professor Frisby's Mostly Adequate Guide to Functional Programming
-•	What the heck is the event loop anyway? – JS Conf talk about the event loop
+  - What the heck is the event loop anyway? – JS Conf talk about the event loop
-•	Deep JavaScript: Theory & Techniques
+  - Deep JavaScript: Theory & Techniques

-Key Concepts:
+<h2>Key Concepts:</h2>
-•	Objects:
+  - Objects:
 Objects are the fundamental building blocks of JavaScript.
 They are collections of key-value pairs, where keys are properties (variables) and values can be any data type, including functions (methods).

-•	Prototypes:
+  - Prototypes:
 Every object in JavaScript has a prototype, which is another object from which it inherits properties and methods.
 This allows for efficient sharing of behavior and data between objects.
-•	Constructors:
+  - Constructors:
 Constructors are special functions used to create objects with specific properties and methods.
 They act as blueprints for objects.
-•	Classes (ES6):
+  - Classes (ES6):
 Introduced in ECMAScript 2015 (ES6), classes provide a more syntactically familiar way to define objects and their behavior.
 However, under the hood, they still utilize prototypes.

   1. Advanced Data Types and Manipulation:
-•	Explore advanced data types like Sets, Maps, and Symbols.
+  - Explore advanced data types like Sets, Maps, and Symbols.
-•	Learn how to manipulate arrays and objects using advanced techniques such as destructuring, spreading, and rest parameters.
+  - Learn how to manipulate arrays and objects using advanced techniques such as destructuring, spreading, and rest parameters.
-•	Understand how to use the Array methods like map, filter, reduce, and forEach effectively.
+  - Understand how to use the Array methods like map, filter, reduce, and forEach effectively.

   2. Asynchronous JavaScript:
-•	Dive into asynchronous programming concepts like callbacks, promises, and async/await.
+  - Dive into asynchronous programming concepts like callbacks, promises, and async/await.
-•	Learn how to handle asynchronous operations using techniques like chaining promises and error handling.
+  - Learn how to handle asynchronous operations using techniques like chaining promises and error handling.
-•	Understand how to make API calls and handle responses asynchronously.
+  - Understand how to make API calls and handle responses asynchronously.

   3. Object-Oriented Programming (OOP):
-•	Learn about OOP principles like encapsulation, inheritance, and polymorphism.
+  - Learn about OOP principles like encapsulation, inheritance, and polymorphism.
-•	Explore how to create and use classes, constructors, and prototypes in JavaScript.
+  - Explore how to create and use classes, constructors, and prototypes in JavaScript.
-•	Understand the concept of "this" and how it behaves in different contexts.
+  - Understand the concept of "this" and how it behaves in different contexts.

   4. Functional Programming:
 Functional programming in JavaScript is all about treating your code as a set of independent, reusable functions that operate on data without side effects
-•	Explore functional programming concepts like higher-order functions, pure functions, and immutability.
+  - Explore functional programming concepts like higher-order functions, pure functions, and immutability.
-•	Learn how to use functional programming techniques like map, filter, and reduce to solve problems.
+  - Learn how to use functional programming techniques like map, filter, and reduce to solve problems.
-•	Understand the benefits of functional programming and how it can improve code readability and maintainability.
+  - Understand the benefits of functional programming and how it can improve code readability and maintainability.

   5. Error Handling and Debugging:
-•	Learn how to handle and throw errors effectively in JavaScript.
+  - Learn how to handle and throw errors effectively in JavaScript.
-•	Explore debugging techniques using browser developer tools and console statements.
+  - Explore debugging techniques using browser developer tools and console statements.
-•	Understand how to use try-catch blocks to handle exceptions and prevent application crashes.
+  - Understand how to use try-catch blocks to handle exceptions and prevent application crashes.

   6. Modules and Bundlers:
-•	Learn how to organize your code into modules for better code organization and reusability.
+  - Learn how to organize your code into modules for better code organization and reusability.
-•	Explore popular module systems like CommonJS and ES modules.
+  - Explore popular module systems like CommonJS and ES modules.
-•	Understand how to use bundlers like Webpack or Rollup to bundle and optimize your JavaScript code.
+  - Understand how to use bundlers like Webpack or Rollup to bundle and optimize your JavaScript code.

   7. Testing and Test-Driven Development (TDD):
-•	Learn how to write unit tests using frameworks like Jest or Mocha.
+  - Learn how to write unit tests using frameworks like Jest or Mocha.
-•	Understand the principles of TDD and how to write tests before implementing functionality.
+  - Understand the principles of TDD and how to write tests before implementing functionality.
-•	Explore techniques like mocking and stubbing to isolate dependencies during testing.
+  - Explore techniques like mocking and stubbing to isolate dependencies during testing.

   8. Browser APIs and DOM Manipulation:
-•	Learn how to interact with the Document Object Model (DOM) using JavaScript.
+  - Learn how to interact with the Document Object Model (DOM) using JavaScript.
-•	Explore browser APIs like Fetch API, Local Storage, and Geolocation.
+  - Explore browser APIs like Fetch API, Local Storage, and Geolocation.
-•	Understand how to manipulate HTML elements, handle events, and create dynamic web applications.
+  - Understand how to manipulate HTML elements, handle events, and create dynamic web applications.

 Remember, practice is key to mastering JavaScript.
 Work on small projects, solve coding challenges, and build real-world applications to solidify your understanding of these concepts.
 Good luck with your intermediate JavaScript education!
 Here are more details on each topic: